DEFRA/fcp-defra-id-example/README.md

 If the token has expired, it will be refreshed automatically if the `DEFRA_ID_REFRESH_TOKENS` environment variable is set to `true`.

 The session will end when the user signs out or the browser is closed.
 This is to align with the behaviour of other farming services.

+### Sign out

+When a user signs out, the application will redirect the user to the Defra Identity sign out endpoint.
+Once the user has signed out, they will be redirected back to the application.

+The application will then clear the session and the user will be signed out.

+As sign out is not a feature supported by `@hapi/bell`, a module has been created to ensure the redirect Url is correctly set and appropriate state validation is performed to prevent CSRF attacks.

 ## Licence